HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/accessing_authoring_portlet.md

 ---
-id: wcm_authoring_accessing
-title: How to access the authoring portlet
+title: Access the Authoring Portlet
 ---

 # How to access the authoring portlet